-Amount of Proposed maximum aggregate registration Title of each class of securities to be registered offering price (1)(2) fee Ordinary Shares, par value US\$0.001 per share(3) US\$ 184,000,000 US\$ 5,649(4)
+Title of each class of securities to be registered Proposed maximum aggregate offering price (1)(2) Amount of registration fee Ordinary Shares, par value US\$0.001 per share(3) US\$ 202,901,595 US\$ 6,229(4)

-- (1) Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(o) under the Securities Act of 1933. - (2) Includes ordinary shares initially offered and sold outside the United States that may be resold from time to time in the United States either as part of their distribution or within 40 days after the later of the effective date of this registration statement and the date the shares are first offered to the public, and also includes ordinary shares that may be purchased by the underwriters pursuant to an overallotment option.
-These ordinary shares are not being registered for the purpose of sales outside the United States. - (3) American depositary shares issuable upon deposit of the ordinary shares registered hereby will be registered under a separate registration statement on Form F-6 (Registration No.333-146765).
-Each American depositary share represents 20 ordinary shares. - (4) Previously paid.
+(1) Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(o) under the Securities Act of 1933.

+(2) Includes ordinary shares initially offered and sold outside the United States that may be resold from time to time in the United States either as part of their distribution or within 40 days after the later of the effective date of this registration statement and the date the shares are first offered to the public, and also includes ordinary shares that may be purchased by the underwriters pursuant to an overallotment option.
+These ordinary shares are not being registered for the purpose of sales outside the United States.

+(3) American depositary shares issuable upon deposit of the ordinary shares registered hereby will be registered under a separate registration statement on Form F-6 (Registration No.333-146765).
+Each American depositary share represents 20 ordinary shares.